pi-ledge/JokeLedgeVoron/README.md

 # JokeLedgeVoron
+> *Copyright 2023 [Michael Lechner].
+Licensed under the MIT license.*
 Backup for our Voron 2.4

-#### Use the following script to toogle WIFI on or off on startup if Ethernet is plugged; execute it in /etc/rc.local as sudo:
+#### Use the following script to toogle WIFI on or off during startup if Ethernet is plugged or not; execute it in /etc/rc.local as sudo:

 ```
 sudo nano /usr/local/bin/disable_wifi_on_ethernet.sh